-Victorian Revival – more than a see-through event
+Victorian greenhouse revival – more than a see-through event

-British glasshouse enthusiasts are driving a revival of interest in Victorian design and architecture according to the UK’s leading bespoke producer.
+British enthusiasts are driving a revival of interest in Victorian greenhouse design and architecture according to the UK’s leading bespoke producer.

 The family run Griffin Glasshouses of Ropley near Winchester in Hampshire has identified a clear trend over the past five years and now, the majority of their made-to-measure designs reflect the specialist features that were common in structures created in the Victorian era.